Object: Portrait of Creighton Chesnutt

 In 1921 Creighton Chesnutt married Nellie Messenger, the couple moved with the police force to Taranaki and then to Taihape where Creighton is listed as serving from 1938 to 1955.

-Creighton was 101 years old when he died at Tauranga on 2 June 1991.
+Creighton was 101 years old and one of New Zealand's last surviving First World War veterans when he died at Tauranga on 2 June 1991, by which time he had ten grandchildren.

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.